 The weekly surveillance data presented here are preliminary and subject to change.

-Virology: In Week 2, 16.3% of specimens tested at LA area viral surveillance laboratories were positive for SARS-CoV-2 (COVID-19), which is less than the previous week.
+Virology: In Week 14, 1.9% of specimens tested at LA area viral surveillance laboratories were positive for SARS-CoV-2 (COVID-19), which is more than the previous week.

-Severity: In Week 2, COVID-19 was listed as a cause for 43% of deaths registered in LA County.
-Pneumonia, influenza, and COVID-19 accounted for 47% of all deaths registered in LAC, which is less than in the previous week.
+Severity: In Week 14, COVID-19 was listed as a cause for 7% of deaths registered in LA County.
+Pneumonia, influenza, and COVID-19 accounted for 14% of all deaths registered in LAC, which is more than in the previous week.

-Activity: In Week 2, around 25.2% of emergency-department (ED) visits were for COVID-19, which is less than in the previous week.
-The rate of ED visits for influenza-like illness* was 3%, which is less than as in the previous week.
+Activity: In Week 14, around 4.8% of emergency-department (ED) visits were for COVID-19, which is less than in the previous week.
+The rate of ED visits for influenza-like illness* was 1.3%, which is more than the previous week.

 Note about weeks: We present Morbidity and Mortality Weekly Report (MMWR) weeks.
 The MMWR week corresponds with the week of the epidemiologic year for which the National Notifiable Diseases Surveillance System (NNDSS) disease report is assigned.
 The MMWR week is used by local or state health departments for the purposes of MMWR disease incidence reporting and publishing.
 Each MMWR week begins Sunday and ends the following Saturday.